ankrutik/notes/aws/solutions_arch_cert/notes.md

 Encryption is managed using Amazon KMS.
 Encryption at rest.
 When encryption is enabled on RDS instance automated backups, snapshots, read replicas are encrypted.

-On a single-AZ RDS instance setup, I/O may be briefly suspended while the backup process initializes (typically under a few seconds), and you may experience a brief period of elevated latency.

-It is normal to have **1 or 2 more automated DB snapshots than the number of days in your retention period**.
-One extra automated snapshot is retained to ensure the ability to perform a point in time restore to any time during the retention period.

 **No transfer charge is incurred** when replicating data from your primary RDS instance to your secondary RDS instance.

 If you are using Amazon RDS Provisioned IOPS storage with a Microsoft SQL Server database engine, 16 TB is the maximum size RDS volume you can have by default.

-In RDS, changes to the backup window take effect immediately.

 ### Automated Backups